-This summer festival spans three days to celebrate the legacy of the Murakami Pirates, a clan which controlled the entire Seto Inland Sea area between Honshu and Shikoku from the 14th-16th centuries.
-The “pirates” were in fact more like a naval force than thieves and are still celebrated by their descendants on the islands.
+This summer festival spans three days to celebrate the legacy of the Murakami Pirates, a clan which controlled the entire Seto Inland Sea area between Honshu and Shikoku from the 14th-16th century.
+The “pirates” were in fact more like a naval force than thieves, and are still celebrated by their descendants on the islands.
 Highlights include a massive nighttime fireworks display and a beach dance in full pirate gear, which is accompanied by huge torches and culminates in a massive bonfire.
-The ‘teppo’ shoot off – this is the Japanese name for the early, single shot guns introduced from Europe which were effectively hand cannons.
-Participants try to brace and fire larger and larger teppo towards the sea until they are knocked over by the recoil.
+Participants try to brace and fire larger and larger teppo (early, single shot guns introduced from Europe, which were effectively hand cannons) towards the sea until they are knocked over by the recoil.

 Nakizumo Matsuri /Crying Sumo Festival (Asakusa, Tokyo)

 Baby.
 Scaring.
 Festival.
-Babies are brought up in pairs to face off like a mini sumo match, and are actually just held at first; they are only scared if they don’t cry on their own.
+Babies are brought up in pairs to face off like a mini sumo match.
 Ostensibly the goal is to crown one kiddo as the first and loudest crier, as this is said to indicate good health for the rest of their lives.
 And if you think this is going to scar kids, check out the Namahage Festival from Akita, or Okinawa’s Paantu Matsuri.

 Akutai Matsuri, AKA Cursing Festival (Kasama, Ibaraki)